Convolution

 |

-The Convolution block always calculates the convolution of two multidimensional input arrays along the first dimension.
-When both input arrays are multidimensional arrays, the size of their first dimension may be different, but the sizes of all other dimensions must be the same.
-For example, if is an array Mu by N by P, and is an array Mv by N by P, the output is an array (Mu+Mv-1) by N by P.
+Block Convolution it always calculates the convolution of two multidimensional input arrays by the first dimension.
+When both input arrays are multidimensional arrays, the size of their first dimension may differ, but the sizes of all other dimensions must be the same.
+For example, if — an array of Mu by N by P, and — an array of Mv by N by P, then the output is an array (Mu+Mv-1) by N by P.

-If is a matrix Mu on N and is a matrix Mv on N, then the output of is a matrix (Mu+Mv-1) on N whose jth column consists of such elements
+If — the matrix Mu by N, and is the matrix Mv by N, then the result is there will be a matrix (Mu+Mv-1) by N, the jth column of which consists of such elements

-The inputs and are zero if they are indexed outside their ranges.
-If both inputs are real, the output is real.
-If one or both inputs are complex, the output is a complex vector.
+Entrances and are equal to zero if they are indexed outside their ranges.
+If both inputs are real, then the output is real.
+If one or both inputs are complex, then the output is a complex vector.

 If one input is a column vector and the other is a multidimensional array, the block independently convolves the vector with the first dimension of the multidimensional array.
-For example, if is a column vector Mu by 1 and is a matrix Mv by N, the output is a matrix (Mu+Mv-1) by N whose jth column consists of these elements:
+For example, if — column vector Mu by 1, and is a matrix Mv by N, then the output is a matrix (Mu+Mv-1) by N, the jth column of which consists of these elements: